grpc/grpc-swift/Examples/Echo/README.md

 When the Go server and Mac app are running on the same machine, both clients can be used to connect to both servers.

+Also, for comparison, the Objective-C directory contains an iOS client that connects to gRPC echo servers.